 Specifies if the log is to be opened in read-only or read-write mode.
-Defaults to read_write.
+Defaults to read\write.

-'''

 {quiet, Boolean}

-'''

-Specifies if messages will be sent to error_logger on recoverable errors with the log files.
+Specifies if messages will be sent to error\logger on recoverable errors with the log files.
 Defaults to false.

-open/1 returns {ok, Log} if the log file is successfully opened.
+open/l returns {ok, Log} if the log file is successfully opened.
 If the file is successfully repaired, the tuple {repaired, Log, {recovered, Rec}, {badbytes, Bad}} is returned, where Rec is the number of whole Erlang terms found in the file and Bad is the number of bytes in the file that are non-Erlang terms.
+If the parameter distributed is specified, open/l returns a list of successful replies and a list of erroneous replies.
+Each reply is tagged with the node name.